McTavishLab/mctavishlab.github.io/people.md

 * Jasper Toscani Field \\
 <img src="/assets/jasper.jpg" alt="Jasper" style="width: 200px;"/><br>

-    Jasper is a second year graduate student in Quantitative and Systems Biology.
+    Jasper is beginning his fifth  year as a graduate student in Quantitative and Systems Biology.
 He is interested in evolutionary dynamics of disease genomics and what we're actually doing with all the biological sequence data we generate.
-He currently works on a program that can rapidly update genome-scale phylogenies with new, related taxa.
-This method is being applied to gonorrhea data in collaboration with the U.S. Centers for Disease Control and Prevention.
+He is the primary author of [Extensiphy](https://github.com/McTavishLab/extensiphy), a program for rapidly updating sequence alignments with whole-genome raw read data.
+Extensiphy is being applied to gonorrhea data in collaboration with the U.S. Centers for Disease Control and Prevention.
+Jasper is involved in the NSF Research Traineeship Intelligent Adaptive Systems program and is currently working to investigate the effects of reference bias on guided sequence assembly and phylogenetic estimation.
 Jasper previously worked on the phylogenomics of avian blood parasites at San Francisco State University.

 * Lesly Lopez \\
 <img src="/assets/Lesly_Lopez_Headshot.png" alt="Lesly" style="width: 200px;"/><br>